-- Developing and maintaining effective controls to prevent and detect fraud, bribery and corruption - Ensuring that controls are complied with - Responding to suspected cases of fraud and dishonesty pertaining to users of services within their area.
+- Maintaining internal control systems and ensuring that the Council's resources and activities are properly applied in the manner intended - · Identifying the risks to systems and procedures - Developing and maintaining effective controls to prevent and detect fraud, bribery and corruption - Ensuring that controls are complied with - Responding to suspected cases of fraud and dishonesty pertaining to users of services within their area.

-5.8 You are responsible for:
+You are responsible for:

-- Your own conduct - Contributing towards the maintenance of corporate standards - Acting properly in the use of the Council's resources and in the handling and use of corporate funds - Considering whether you should raise a concern under the Whistle Blowing Policy if you believe you have good reason for thinking that there has been fraud, bribery, corruption or dishonest dealing with the Council.
+- Your own conduct - · Contributing towards the maintenance of corporate standards - Acting properly in the use of the Council's resources and in the handling and use of corporate funds - Reporting a concern if you believe you have good reason for thinking that there has been fraud, bribery, corruption or dishonest dealing with the Council.

-5.9 Internal Audit is responsible for:
+Internal Audit is responsible for: